jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-07-31-some-legacy-code-lessons-and-resources.md

 > If you are working in a legacy environment, ensure that you protect yourself from external code, don’t trust anyone, and enforce your borders.
 Carve out an area to add new functionality. **Don’t try to clean up everything.** (p.
 147)

-_"Don’t try to clean up everything."_ That sounds like what Uncle Bob Martin said in his talk, ["Expecting Professionalism"](/2017/05/13/expecting-professionalism-by-uncle-bob-martin/):
+_"Don’t try to clean up everything."_ That sounds like what Uncle Bob Martin said in his talk, ["Expecting Professionalism"](/2017/05/13/expecting-professionalism-by-uncle-bob-martin/) (I have forgotten this one already; good that I found it again.):

 <blockquote markdown="1">